-- 2. Turning a compost pile will release airborne particles and gases that can cause symptoms in some people, particularly people with asthma or allergy issues.
-If a pile is turned, be aware of the wind direction and of the susceptibility of nearby individuals, including those doing the turning.
+2. Turning a compost pile will release airborne particles and gases that can cause symptoms in some people, particularly people with asthma or allergy issues.
+If a pile is turned, be aware of the wind direction and of the susceptibility of

+- nearby individuals, including those doing the turning.
 Avoid turning piles on particularly windy days.
-Health sensitive students, staff, or volunteers should not turn the compost and should be cautious when handling finished compost. - 3.
-Students, staff, and volunteers who monitor the food scrap collection, transport the collected food scraps to the compost area and/or add materials into the compost tumbler, pile, or bin, should wear appropriately sized non-latex, disposable gloves.
+Health sensitive members of your site should not turn the compost and should be cautious when handling finished compost. - 3.
+Community compost site members, who monitor the food scrap collection, transport the collected food scraps to the compost area and/or add materials into the compost tumbler, pile, or bin, should wear appropriately sized non-latex, disposable gloves.
 Once gloves are removed, participants should wash their hands.
 Effective hand washing requires use of soap and sufficient time (sing Happy Birthday twice while lathering up).